 Buy your goods locally

-Choose local companies for your seeds, seedlings and garden products.
-Find local seed companies that grow their own seeds or source them in Canada, as these seeds are better suited to our climate anyway.
+There is a good chance that you have local companies to sell you seeds, seedlings and garden products.
+The best is if you can find local seed companies that grow their own seeds or source them in Canada, as these seeds are better suited to our climate.

-Instead of supporting big box corporations, find plant seedlings from neighbours, local sales, or from farmers.
-These plants will have received better care than large garden centres, and will likely do better in your garden.
-If they do well for the farmers that you bought them from, they should do well for you too.
+Next, instead of supporting big box corporations, find plant seedlings from neighbours, local sales, or from farmers.
+These plants will have received better care than plants that are sold at large garden centres, and will likely do better in your garden.
+Buying from local gardeners or farmers will do well for you since these varieties do well for the farmers that you bought them from.

 Invest in quality garden supplies from local companies, and avoid getting products from dollar stores or other companies where the lifespan of the product is limited.